pgeu/pgeu-system/docs/confreg/sponsors.md

 Provide text string
-:  This benefit class requires the sponsor to submit a specific text, within the set minimum and maximum number of words and characters.
+:  This benefit class requires the sponsor to submit a specific text, within the set minimum and maximum number of words or characters.
+   Set either limit to 0 to allow any number.

 List of attendee email addresses
 :  This benefit class allows the sponsor to download a list of attendee